Oct 12, 2021

 Automate the Call for Help

-Earlier this year, we discussed Security Systems: DIY vs. Hiring Out, which hit on the importance of monitoring.
+In our blog Security Systems: DIY vs. Hiring Out, we hit on the importance of monitoring.
 For the same reason that you want your burglar alarm to be monitored, you want to ensure your smoke alarm and carbon monoxide detectors are monitored, too.

-- FIRE IS FAST: It takes 30 seconds or less for a small flame to turn into a large fire, two minutes to become life-threatening and five minutes for your home to be completely engulfed in flames.
+FIRE IS FAST: It takes 30 seconds or less for a small flame to turn into a large fire, two minutes to become life-threatening and five minutes for your home to be completely engulfed in flames.

-- FIRE IS DARK: Fire starts bright but quickly produces black smoke and complete darkness.
+FIRE IS DARK: Fire starts bright but quickly produces black smoke and complete darkness.

-- FIRE IS DEADLY: Smoke and toxic gases kill more people than flames do.
+FIRE IS DEADLY: Smoke and toxic gases kill more people than flames do.
 Fire produces poisonous gases that make you disoriented and drowsy.
 Asphyxiation is the leading cause of fire deaths, exceeding burns by a three-to-one ratio.

 1 The Ready Campaign, a national public service campaign promoting preparedness during emergencies.